 Children look up to the adults in their lives for guidance.
 While their personalities are unique, they develop their character as they spend time with you and me.

 HOW TO OBSERVE #NationalChildrensDay

-Cherish our children, spend time with them and use #NationalChildrensDay to share on social media.
+Share your adventures with your children using #NationalChildrensDay to share on social media.

 Reverend Dr. Charles Leonard of the Universalist Church of the Redeemer in Chelsea, Massachusetts started Children’s Day in 1856 as a special day to Baptize children.
 He originally named it Rose Day.
 In 1995, President Clinton proclaimed National Children’s Day as October 8th.
 He was later followed by President Bush in 2001 who declared the first Sunday in June as National Child’s Day.
 However, National Children’s Day is generally celebrated the second Sunday in June or October 8th.

-There are over 1,200 national days.
+There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!